 This study aimed to manipulate state memory distrust toward commission and omission separately, and examine their effect on criterion shift.
 Our findings indicate that feedback manipulation did influence response criteria: participants who were told they frequently made commission errors adopted a stricter response criterion, while those who received feedback about omission errors shifted toward a more liberal criterion.
-Exploratory correlational analyses suggested that the dominant effect of memory distrust on metamemory judgments and recognition outcomes is consistent with the tendency of committing memory errors.
-The notion that people calibrate their judgments based on their memory distrust levels received some support, but it was a relatively small effect.
+However, we did not find sufficient evidence that our manipulations had the expected effect on state memory distrust.
+Therefore, we could not offer evidence that the effect of feedback on criterion shift was through memory distrust.
 Overall, these results highlight the potential for feedback to influence metacognitive control of memory, but also point to the limitations in effectively manipulating aspects of state memory distrust separately.
 More research is needed to refine and improve state memory distrust manipulation and measurement.

 References